AlbertSnows/GroupOfPictures/README.md

 carriage return antics.

 To fix ffmpeg: There isn't one that I know of.
-You have to keep trying until it works.
+You have to keep building docker until it works.

+As a reminder, the commands are

+`docker compose up --build` (may not work, was inconsistent) or

+`docker build -t app .` +

+`docker run -p 8080:8080 app`

 To fix "not found" errors AKA carriage return antics: All files need to be in "LF" format to work correctly.
 You can